Thug-Lyfe/Commerce_Cloud_certification/README.md

     - To validate a token in controllers use : require('dw/web/CSRFProtection').validateRequest()
     - To validate a token in pipelines use : CSRFProtection.validateRequest()
       - always call this as the first thing in a pipeline if CSRFProtection is used.
+  - Verification is a mix of jquery and server checks.
+    - Jquery will be live and client side. (see app.js Validatephone / validatePostal for examples)
+    - \<action formid="save" valid-form="true"/\> in \<some_form\>.xml will make server verification active and will happen automatically.

 ```HTML
  <form ... action="">
    <input name="foo" value="bar">